 2. Don’t forget the small things

 You should also help staff promote change once the launch is live.
-Provide an email template explaining the rebrand and the reasons for it so they can easily share it across their networks (make sure they’re using the right email signature first though!).
-Emails explaining the step by step process for brand identity updates on all communication channels – from email signatures to voicemails, should be sent out to staff immediately after the big reveal.
+Provide an email template explaining the rebrand, redesign, and the reasons for it so they can easily share it across their networks (make sure they’re using the right email signature first though!).
+Emails explaining the step by step process for brand identity updates on all communication channels - from email signatures to voicemails, should be sent out to staff immediately after the big reveal.
 They’re often the first brand touchpoints the public will experience, as are the social media platforms the launch will be announced on.
-Remember to update all the branding on these platforms too.
+Remember to update all the marketing materials on these platforms too.

 3. Plan for the post-launch process

 You’ve worked hard on your brand identity update for months and with a few full-throttle weeks leading up to the big launch, it would be understandable to think that now it’s time to put your feet up and wait for the accolades and back pats to roll in.
-But how you manage the response to the launch will be just as critical to the long term success of the brand refresh.
+But how you manage the response to the launch will be just as critical to the long-term success of the brand refresh.

 There will also be things you missed completely or things that just don’t work with the new branding in practice.
 If your aim is to build a strong brand, be open and responsive to this feedback and act quickly and decisively to correct the situation.
 Have processes in place to receive observations and comments, as well as people ready to action these items.
 Not only does this process enhance the user experience, but it also helps customers and employees feel a tighter connection to the brand.

-A word of warning – also be prepared for the zero brand awareness of your brand identity update.
-This will vary in importance depending on how established you are, but even very new or small companies will need to re-educate their audience and rebuild the exposure they once enjoyed (this includes SEO rankings too).
+A word of warning - also be prepared for the zero brand awareness of your brand identity update.
+This will vary in importance depending on how established you are, but even very new or small companies will need to re-educate their target audience and rebuild the exposure they once enjoyed (this includes SEO rankings too).

 4. Use the right tools